Tayaramma Bangarayya

-Tayaramma Bangarayya is a 1979 Indian Telugu-language film starring Sowcar Janaki as Tayaramma and Kaikala Satyanarayana as Bangarayya.
+Tayaramma Bangarayya is a 1979 Indian Telugu-language film written and directed by Kommineni Seshagiri Rao.
+The film stars Sowcar Janaki as Tayaramma and Kaikala Satyanarayana as Bangarayya.
 Chandra Mohan, Ranganath, Madhavi, Sangeetha play supporting characters.
 Chiranjeevi makes a guest appearance in the film.

-The film was remade in Tamil as Sathya Sundharam (1981) with Sivaji Ganesan in the lead role and in Hindi as Shrimaan Shrimati (1982) with Sanjeev Kumar as the lead.
+Released on 12 January 1979, the film was commercially successful.
+It was remade in Tamil as Sathya Sundharam (1981) with Sivaji Ganesan in the lead role and in Hindi as Shrimaan Shrimati (1982) with Sanjeev Kumar as the lead.

 Plot

 The film is about a good samaritan couple Tayaramma (Janaki) and Bangarayya (Satyanarayana).
 They try to repair the marriages of young couples.
 They successfully do this as a social responsibility.
 When contrasting personalities Aruna (Madhavi) and Vani (Sangeetha) get married and have problems in their married life with husbands Chandra Mohan and Ranganath respectively, Tayaramma and Bangarayya step in.